Quantum-Gravitational Backreaction in the BTZ Background from Curved Momentum Space

 \section{Effective Energy-Momentum Tensor}

-To study the gravitational backreaction sourced by a relativistic point particle whose momentum space is curved, we now derive the corresponding effective energy-momentum tensor.
-This requires coupling the particle dynamics to a general background metric \( g_{\mu\nu}(q) \), where \( q^\mu \) denotes the effective configuration-space coordinates.\\
+To study the gravitational backreaction sourced by a relativistic point particle whose momentum space is curved, we now derive the corresponding effective energy--momentum tensor.
+This requires coupling the particle dynamics to a general background metric $g_{\mu\nu}(q)$, where $q^\mu$ denotes the effective configuration-- space coordinates introduced earlier.

-However, before proceeding, we must clarify the nature of these coordinates and justify their use.
-Recall that our underlying spacetime model is defined by noncommutative coordinates \( x^a \), obeying the Lie–Poisson algebra
+Before proceeding, it is useful to briefly recall the geometric origin of these coordinates.
+Our underlying spacetime model is described by noncommutative generators $x^a$ obeying the Lie--Poisson algebra

-which arises as the classical limit of a fuzzy \( \mathbb{R}^{1,2}_\star \) noncommutative geometry.
-This structure defines a Poisson manifold that is not symplectic globally, due to the degeneracy of the Poisson tensor.
-Importantly, this degeneracy does not forbid the existence of a metric: one can define consistent Riemannian or Lorentzian structures on individual symplectic leaves (i.e., coadjoint orbits).
-Nevertheless, the noncommuting coordinates \( x^a \) do not form a global coordinate chart in the usual differential-geometric sense, and are thus ill-suited for defining local geometric observables such as energy-momentum tensors.
+This algebra arises as the classical limit of a fuzzy $\mathbb{R}^{1,2}_\star$ noncommutative geometry and defines a Poisson manifold whose Poisson tensor is degenerate.
+As a consequence, the variables $x^a$ label symplectic leaves (coadjoint orbits) rather than forming a commuting coordinate chart on a smooth manifold.
+Although one may consistently define Riemannian or Lorentzian structures on individual symplectic leaves, the noncommuting variables $x^a$ are not suitable for defining local geometric observables such as energy--momentum tensors.